Titanic, by James Cameron, what did critics say about this classic at its premiere?

 David Denby’s New York Magazine/Vulture:

 Winslet is incredibly vivid in her emotional transparency.
-She easily masters the American accent, as well as the smug pride of an upper-class young lady.
+She easily masters the American accent, as well as the smug pride of an upper-class young woman.

 Bob Fenster’s Arizona Republic: